-The air filter's function is to hold back dust and dirt in the intake air and thus reduce wear on engine components to a minimum.
+The air filter's function is to intercept dust and dirt in the intake air and thus reduce wear on engine components.

-Dirty air filters reduce engine power, increase fuel consumption and make starting more difficult.
+Clogged air filters have a detrimental effect on engine performance, increase fuel consumption and make starting more difficult.